 Dear Friends of Pensioners in the NW.

 We meet on a monthly base and move the meetings around the NW to try to accommodate as many members as possible and ensure that the venues are easy to reach by road, train or the Metro.
 The meetings start at 1pm and last until around 3pm.
-The Executive meet ½ an hour before meeting however any member can attend but are not allowed to contribute, save it for the full meeting which follows straight after.
+The Executive meet ½ an hour before meeting however any member can attend but not contribute, save it for the full meeting which follows straight after.
 Dates and venues are attached to this site.

 We produce a monthly newsletter which is also available on this site and we try to raise issues of the day that are a true factual record.
 If members want to include anything in the newsletter that is of interest to other Pensioners we will consider including the article in the following issue when agreed by our executive members.